go-bdd/gobdd/README.md

 This is a BDD testing framework.
 Uses gherkin for the test's syntax.
 Project is under active development.

 More detailed documentation can be found on the docs page: https://go-bdd.github.io/doc/

+# Contributing
+All contributions are very much welcome.
+If you'd like to help with GoBDD development, please see open issues and submit your pull request via GitHub.

+# Support
+If you didn't find the answer to your question in the documentation, feel free to ask us directly!

+Please join us on the `#watermill` channel on the [Gophers slack](https://gophers.slack.com/): You can get [an invite here](https://gophersinvite.herokuapp.com/).